Ignition Interlock Device – Work Vehicle Exemption

 "Adam was always caring and helpful .... he lifted up my spirits when I was down..... he brings a very positive outlook on things he makes sure you fully understand exactly what is going on so you are never blindsided ......" *****

-If you are sentenced to have an Ignition Interlock Device placed in your car, you could have a great deal of trouble if you need to drive a work vehicle for your job.
+If you are convicted of DWI in New York and sentenced to have an Ignition Interlock Device placed in your car, you could have a great deal of trouble if you need to drive a work vehicle for your job.
 Fortunately, there is an exemption in New York that allows you to drive a work vehicle without an Ignition Interlock Device so long as it is driven for business purposes only, and so long as you take some steps before you drive it.
+This exemption only applies to convictions in New York State Courts.

 Pursuant to NYS Vehicle and Traffic Law 1198(8), and Article 9 NYCRR Section 358.7 (c) (5) ...